strimzi/strimzi.github.io/_posts/2023-08-20-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 #### The result

-The result was a bridge that allows you to produce messages to Kafka topics using MQTT protocol.
+The result was a bridge that allows you to produce messages to Kafka topics using the MQTT protocol.
 You can find the code [here](https://github.com/strimzi/strimzi-mqtt-bridge).

-The below video illustrates the working of the MQTT-Kafka Bridge.
+The video below illustrates the workings of the MQTT-Kafka Bridge.
 It shows an Arduino device with three different sensors publishing data through the bridge and a Kafka consumer consuming these data.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VdNLLCVxbC8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>